-The sites are located mostly on the western side of the power station.
+The sites are located mostly on the northern, western or southern side of the power station.
 The northern, southern and eastern directions have the following constraints:

 - North: N4 highway; - South: N12 highway and mineral rights/ reserves; - East: New Largo Mine reserve which will supply coal to Kusile (shown partly on the south eastern corner of the layout).